hjm416/baseconvert/README.md

 # baseconvert
-Commandline tool to convert a number between binary, decimal, and hexadecimal
+Commandline tool to convert a number between binary, decimal, octal, and hexadecimal

 Usage:

 $baseconvert [number] [base of original number] [base to convert original number to]

-options: d, b, h
+options: d, b, h, o

 To convert 12 (base 10) to binary: